wolfSSL/go-wolfssl/README.md

 Make sure to run both the server and client from within their directories or change the certificate and key paths in the code so that the files are found.

+**NOTE**: If you have wolfSSL installed in a non-standard location, edit the `CFLAGS` and `LDFLAGS` specifications in `ssl.go` to correspond to your custom installation path.

 ## Support

 For inquiries, suggestions and feedback please contact support@wolfssl.com.